metabrainz/musicbrainz-docs/terminology/terms/edit_note.rst

 - Other users who have entered a note on the edit.
 - Any user who has voted on the edit.

-**Note:** Any vote, whether "Yes," "No," or "Abstain," will result in receiving notes (previously restricted to "Yes" or "No" votes).
+.. note:: Any vote, whether "Yes," "No," or "Abstain," will result in receiving notes (previously restricted to "Yes" or "No" votes).

 When to Use Them
 ----------------